delov23/airport-app-symfony/README.md

 - Split logic into an Admin Controller
 - ?USER_EMPLOYEE
 - TEST THE SITE WITH: Unauthenticated people, USER_ROLE people and USER_ADMIN
+- Functions out of the controllers
+- Select menus -> selected attr